MaddieK19/comp110-worksheets/README.md

 I've started making some progress on my essay, I've read through all the papers and taken notes on them just trying to stick it together in the essay now.
 I've been trying to use Kivy, I've been working through tutorials on it but still not really got my head around it.

 ##Week 10

+##x1
+I started on my COMP130 project, I've added some more cards to my trello board.
+I'm using the Pong code as a base for my game and am going to build up from there.
+For Comp110 I've made the database on my server, I'm not 100% sure that I've linked tables correctly though.

+##x2
+I've started a constellation effect to tinkering graphics, it's adapted from the robot code on github I've changed it so that it will drawn a straight line on it own, just need to find a good way to make it start drawing on the right angle.
+I've worked on tinkering audio a bit, I've made most of it in JES now so I think I'm going to keep it in JES instead of moving it into regular python.
+I just need to finish the tone parser and the envelope algorithms now.

+##x3
+Added a small bit to my constellation code for tinkering graphics.
+Did some work on my kivy app, playing around with the trucks and how the player controlled object moves.

+##x4